 In addition to Trakai, and if you have extra time, take your car and drive an extra 10 minutes to Užutrakio Dvaras.
 Located just across the lake, the building and park are worth a visit, and on top of it, you get a superb view of the castle!

 After this day full of funtivities, head back to Vilnius, get some dinner at Pilies Katpedele, it is always a good option for tasty traditional food, and enjoy a walk in the Barbakanas Bastion.
-The bastion gives a beautiful view over the city and it is a place where locals usually go.
+The bastion gives a beautiful view of the city and it is a place where locals usually go.

-Day 3 – Station district, Belmontas and the Hill of three Crosses
+Day 3 – Station district, Belmontas and the Hill of Three Crosses

-In this area, spend some time walking in the covered market (Hales turgus) for Lithuanian tastes, food and meeting the locals!
+In this area, spend some time walking in the covered market (Hales turgus) for Lithuanian tastes, food, and meeting the locals!

 You can also finish your day with the station district, ‘cause as soon as the sun goes down, it becomes a party district with unconventional bars and food places everywhere around.
-Our favourites?!
+Our favorites?!
 ‘Platforma’/Peronas located just by the train tracks!

 From the market hall, take your car or get an Uber to Belmontas.
 This place, just outside Vilnius, offers a lot of outdoor activities as well as restaurants serving traditional food.
 If you have extra time, go for a hike in this area as there are a lot of tracks departing from there!
 If not, just enjoy beautiful surroundings with a pint of locally brewed beer.

-Lastly, from Belmontas, drive back towards the Hill of Three crosses.
+Lastly, from Belmontas, drive back towards the Hill of Three Crosses.
 The upper point, where the crosses are located, is accessible either by foot from ‘Bernardinu sodas’ or by car from T. Kosciuskos street.
 In our case, we drove up on our way back from Belmontas and walked back through the park.

 From the top of the hill, you’ll get the best panorama view of the city!
 You can also rest for a while in the park there.
 We’ve found it way less busy than Gediminas Castle Tower, for instance!

-⇒ All these places, as well as bars and restaurants are in our Mapstr ‘northernitinerary’ follow us there for more details!
+⇒ All these places, as well as bars and restaurants, are in our Mapstr ‘northernitinerary’ follow us there for more details!

 ⇒ Let us know!
 Have you ever been to Vilnius?
 What do you think of the city?